Uncertainty quantification and multi-stage variable selection for personalized treatment regimes: Data Availability

-The data that support the findings of this study are available from PhysioNet.
-Restrictions exist regarding the accessibility of this data, which were utilized in this study under a licensing agreement.
-Data are available at https://physionet.org/content/mimiciii/1.4/ with the permission of PhysioNet.
+The data supporting the findings in this paper are available from PhysioNet and were used under a licensing agreement.
+Due to access restrictions, they are available only with PhysioNet’s authorization at https://physionet.org/content/mimiciii/1.4/.